nyhtml/Arctic-Fox/README.md

 * [Warranty](#warranty)

 ## The Build
-View the complete [specs](https://www.dualbootpc.com/systems/desktop/arctic-fox/specs/) for the build on GixxerPC: `http://gixxer.us/2Jslljx`
+View the complete [specs](https://www.dualbootpc.com/systems/desktop/arctic-fox/specs/) at `http://gixxer.us/2Jslljx`

 ## BIOS Settings
 For a complete list of [BIOS Settings](/BIOS.md), please refer to the accompanying wiki.